Tamale Interchange

-Background

 The Tamale Interchange is a road interchange project within the Tamale Metropolis of the Northern Region of Ghana.
-The first of it kind in the northern sector of the country.
+The first of its kind in the northern sector of the country.

 Its construction was initiated on April 10, 2019 when the president of the Republic of Ghana, Nana Addo Dankwa Akuffo Addo, launched and also cut the sod for its construction to begin.

 The interchange is aimed at enhancing inter-urban and national traffic flow and reducing the huge burden and cost of doing business, and also strengthening trade within the Sub Saharan regions.